 Threshold injuries include:

-Make the decision to file a lawsuit carefully.
-You don't want to file suit, then have it summarily dismissed.
-If your injuries don't meet the threshold, and you live in one of the states adhering to the doctrine, give very serious thought to settling your case - even for less than you think it's worth.
-Regardless, it's always a good idea to speak with an attorney.
+If your injuries don’t meet the threshold, and you live in a no-fault state, give very serious thought to settling your claim – even for less than you think it’s worth.
+You could end up with nothing if you try to go after the other driver.